 Insertion of rows into Excel dataset is quite basic and one of the most frequent tasks we do.
 Insertion of a single row is super handy but the insertion of multiple rows requires additional steps that we have to perform.
 In this article, you are going to learn about six super easy methods on how to insert multiple rows in Excel in the blink of an eye.

 How to Insert Multiple Rows in Excel: 6 Easy Methods

 There are several ways to insert multiple rows in Excel.
-But in this particular article, we are going to discuss 6 methods that you can use to insert multiple columns easily in Excel.
+But in this particular article, we are going to discuss 6 methods that you can use to insert multiple rows easily in Excel.
 Now let’s go through all of them one by one.

 1. Use of Insert Feature

 This method is all user interface oriented.
 You will find this feature under the Home ribbon.
 If you want to bypass any keyboard shortcuts, then you may use this method to insert multiple rows quite easily.
 Follow the below steps: